Vekkesind · Astrology>Libra Articles

 What These Cards Mean for Libra Readers

-Libra’s tarot cards consistently point toward a mature, balanced expression of the sign’s best qualities: honest communication, thoughtful judgment, and genuine care for both self and others.
+Libra’s tarot cards consistently point toward a mature, balanced expression of the sign’s best qualities: honest communication, thoughtful judgment, and care for both self and others.
 For a broader view of how these cards fit across the whole zodiac, the tarot cards that represent each zodiac sign provides a useful comparison.
 For a closer look at the symbolic richness of the Justice and Empress cards specifically, the complete Major Arcana guide goes into considerable depth.
 Libra’s cards suggest that fairness begins at home, and the most important place to practice it is with oneself.